Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Take a moment and imagine yourself as a diamond, taken from raw material found in the rich depths of the earth, extracted, processed, and ready to show exquisite brilliance.

 Every gemstone has imperfect cuts lacking luster.
 Simple or complex, we need a skilled lapidary to become the precious stones that lie beneath our rough edges.
-Each one is precious in God’s eyes, developing when polished by the perfect artisan.
+Each is precious in God’s eyes, developing when polished by the perfect artisan.

 A bright glow emerges where hunger remains for Christ-likeness.
 The uniqueness of the assumptive judgment of others can impede our correction, making the refinement tedious and tricky while engaged in the spiritual battle and trials.
 Still, as God’s creation, we strive to live with regular polish while allowing staunch deflection from what is right.
 We react with human qualities.